ballerina-platform/ballerina-dev-website/1.1/learn/style-guide/definitions.md

 ---
 layout: ballerina-inner-page
-title: Top Level definitions
+title: Top-Level Definitions
 ---

-# Top Level definitions
+# Top-Level Definitions

 * Do not indent the top level definitions.